Bringing Human Rights Home

 - The co-op work involves (1) coordinating the Bringing Human Rights Home Lawyers Network, a nationwide coalition of hundreds of advocates and academics devoted to promoting human rights in the United States; (2) providing substantive support to coalition members in preparing materials for UN submission and in seeking opportunities to promote human rights within the Biden administration; (3) interfacing with UN Special Rapporteurs on human rights issues of interest to U.S.-based activists; and (4) supporting our human-rights events.
 The work will focus on issued such as the following: water rights; the right to housing; the economic, social, and cultural rights of immigrants; and women’s rights.
 This co-op is an excellent opportunity to make connections with human-rights advocates!

 - The co-op student will work with Professor Martha Davis and PHRGE Director, Elizabeth Ennen.
 The co-op position involves 35 hours/week; at least some of these hours will be on site.
 The work may involve some travel.
-The student will receive two honorarium payments during the term of $5000 each.
+The position is unpaid unless the student is eligible for work-study funding.

 2022 CERD Review of the United States

 - PHRGE submitted two shadow reports for the review of the United States conducted by the United Nations Committee on the Elimination of All Forms of Racial Discrimination: (1) with the National Coalition for a Civil Right to Counsel, Race and Representation in the United States: Civil Right to Counsel as a Human Right, and (2) with the International Association of Official Human Rights Agencies, Toward An Effective National Human Rights Institution for the United States of America.

 - Professor Martha Davis and PHRGE Co-op Student Jennifer '23 attended the CERD Review in Geneva, where they advocated for the civil right to counsel as a human right and for the importance of establishing a national human rights institution in the United States.